 A dirty shelter harbors diseases and infections like New Castle, Fowl Pox, Fowl Typhoid and Coccidiosis.

-Characteristics that make Broiler chickens unique
+Characteristics that make Broiler chicken unique

 - Mostly have white feathers however specialists suggest that any red chicken raised for meat is a broiler.